 Beeeppp.
 Your alarm goes off and you're scrambling for the snooze button even though you hit the sheets at a reasonable time the night before.
 You're not normally so groggy after a full night's rest, so what gives?

 If you logged a full eight hours in bed but still can't shake that sleepy feeling the next day, odds are there's a simple reason — and solution.
-Here, Carl Bazil, MD, PhD, director of Columbia University's Sleep Disorders Center, shares the six most common reasons you might feel tired after a full night's rest, along with tips to help you get better zzzs.

-1. You Hit the Gym Too Hard
+1. You Hit the Gym Too Late, or Too Hard

 In most cases, a solid sweat session during the day will help you catch quality shut-eye at night.
-But if you work out too soon before bedtime, you might have a tougher time falling asleep, says Dr. Bazil.
+But if you work out too soon before bedtime, you might have a tougher time falling asleep, Dr. Bazil says.
 That's because your body is jazzed up from all the adrenaline and it might need more time to wind down.
 Luckily, the solution in this case is simple: Exercise earlier in the day.

 But if you work out in the morning and your sleep is still off at night, then it's possible you're overdoing it.
 When you exercise too much or too vigorously, you put stress on your body, which can throw things out of whack.
 Indeed, overtraining is linked to problems with your adrenal glands and hormonal imbalances that result in fatigue, according to a February 2013 review in the Journal of Novel Physiotherapies.

-The Fix: If you've been training hard, try dialing it down.
+Fix it: If you've been training hard, try dialing it down.
 Take a day or two off from the gym and give your body adequate time to rest and recover.
 Try some light, restorative exercise like walking or yoga instead.

 2. You're Fighting Off a Bug